CSE2307SP26/project-evan-mijung-jada/README.md

 * A bank customer should be able to create a user profile with a username and PIN.(Mijung)
 * A bank customer should be able to log in using their username and PIN.(Mijung)
 * A bank customer should be able to open a checking account.
+(Evan)
 * A bank customer should be able to open a savings account.
+(Evan)
 * A bank administrator should be able to freeze an account.
 * A bank administrator should be able to unfreeze an account.